andresborn/sw-flask-api-template/README.md

-### Starwars REST API with Flask-SQLAlchemy using 4GA's template
+# Starwars REST API with Flask-SQLAlchemy using 4GA's template

+For this API we are implemented:
+- MySQL database with flask-SQLAlchemy
+- Relationships between Users and favorite items
+- CRUD operations
+- Authentication using JWT

 Use this snapshot to create your own version of this workspace and test out the database: